Skip to Content

 I am interested in investigating how behavioural economics can support positive policy outcomes.

-I have reviewed what we know about the public's preferences for nudges compared to harder policy instruments.
+I reviewed what we know about the public's preferences for nudges compared to harder policy instruments.
 Does the Covid-19 pandemic prompt a rethink of the conventional wisdom that people prefer softer, freedom-preserving policy measures over harder, restrictive measures?
-Read a summary of our findings.
+Read about our findings here.

 My PhD thesis applied Thaler and Shefrin’s (1981) Planner-Doer dual-self model to health behaviours.
 I designed and implemented two mixed methods field experiments that evaluated the impact of commitment devices on health behavior around obesity, working in partnership with Camden Council and the private sector.
 The research tested new ways to measure concepts such as sophistication and myopia, critically assessed the planner-doer model using quantitative and qualitative data, and raised new policy recommendations for how commitment strategies can be designed into public health programmes.
 My thesis was awarded the 'Best Dissertation' prize by UCL Dept of Political Science.